cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 - Re-Initialization of the Updown counter can be done in the following scenarios.

-  - Change in update signal:
+  - Update signal is '1' and the below conditions are met:

-    - When the controller is inactive. if the update signal is '1' and active signal is '0'.
+    - When the controller is inactive (active signal is '0').

-    - When an end event is generated and if the update signal is '1'.
+    - When an end event is generated.

-    - if update signal is '1' and above two conditions for the change in update signal are not met. upcounter counter is initialized for the next end event generation irrespective of update signal value at that instance of time.
+  - If update signal is '1' and above two conditions are not met, then upcounter counter is re-initialized when the next end event is generated, irrespective of update signal value at that instance of time.

-  - Change in reset signal:

-    - When the controller reset signal is '1'.
+  - Reset signal is '1'.

 - At every positive edge of the clock, if the active signal is '1' then output event is driven by the value of output event generated from prescaler.
 - At every positive edge of the clock, The counter value is updated in the REG_TIM0_COUNTER.
-- If the hard reset is '0', then the all the register and internal meta data is set to the reset values.
+- If the hard reset is '0', then the all the CSR and internal meta data is set to the reset values.

 Comparator
 ^^^^^^^^^^
 - Each timer has 4 comparators that can act independently and each comapartor generates a 1 bit PWM output.
-- Comparator comapres the timer counter value with compare value and based on register configurations of output mode generates a PWM output.
+- Comparator compares the timer counter value with compare value and based on CSR configurations of output mode generates a PWM output.
 - The counter value, end event and the output event generated in the updown counter are provided as input to the comparator.
 - The active, controller reset and update signals are provided by the Timer controller.
 - COMP_THRESHOLD and COMP_OP can only be updated and used by the comparator. when the update signal is '1'.